EarthSky › FoodInterviews

 Johannes Lehmann is a soil scientist at Cornell University.
 He’s also an expert on biochar.
-That’s what’s created when biomass – things like leftover crops, manure, and yard waste – are heated and charred.
+That’s a natural resource that’s created when biomass – things like leftover crops, manure, and yard waste – are heated and charred.

 Johannes Lehmann: